a cheerful woman searches for train tickets on her phone

 How Can We Help You Find Cheap Train Tickets?

 The main reason customers use our site is that we find them the cheapest train tickets.
-We specialise in finding split tickets, which offer savings of up to 90% off your fare; getting you cheap train tickets is something we are pretty good at.
+We specialise in finding split tickets, which can be applied across different ticket types such as Singles, Returns, and Season Tickets, offering savings of up to 90% off your fare.

 Find the Cheapest Train Tickets Online Using Split My Fare...

-When using our site to buy tickets, we will automatically search for the cheapest split ticket so you reach your destination for the lowest price possible.
+When you use our site to buy tickets, we will automatically search for the cheapest split ticket so you reach your destination at the lowest possible price.

-1. Enter the dates and times for your travel.
-Usually, you can purchase cheaper Advance Tickets up to 12 weeks in advance of your journey.
+1. Enter the dates and times for your train travel.
+You can purchase most Advance Tickets up to 12 weeks before your journey.

 2. Enter the station you are departing from and the arrival station.